EmployeeIssues.comU.S. Employee Rights in Plain English

 E-Verify System is short for Employment Eligibility Verification Program.
 It is an Internet-based computer application that permits employers to verify the employment eligibility (work-authorization status) of newly-hired employees, electronically over the Internet.

-The DHS and SSA launched the E-Verify System to help employers avoid legal troubles, from unintentionally hiring immigrants who are not authorized to work in the USA.
+The USCIS and SSA launched the E-Verify System to help employers avoid legal troubles, from unintentionally hiring immigrants who are not authorized to work in the USA.
 Such immigrants are referred to as undocumented immigrants or less politically correct, but more familiarly, as illegal aliens or illegal immigrants.

 How does the E-Verify System work?